Ellestial/100-days-of-code/log.md

 **Readings**: None.

-**Today's Progress**: Focused on forEach() and splice() in the Web Developer Bootcamp.
+**Today's Progress**: Focused on forEach() and for array iterations, as well as splice() in the Web Developer Bootcamp.
 I also made a refined my To Do list and focused on reorganizing my code by breaking out functions to help logic-heavy loops feel more readible.

 **Thoughts**:  It was exciting to learn about forEach() and experiment with that.
 I also enjoyed adjusting the To Do list to be able to delete any item.